Kornit Digital: Products and technologies

 Kornit Digital sells direct-to-garment printers of different varieties.
 Its printers include RIP software customized to each machine.

 Kornit's machines use a pre-treatment wetting process that is integrated into the printer, which it calls The PreT System.
 This enables printing on the garment without manual pre-treatment, by applying a fixation agent automatically on press, immediately prior to the print process.
 This process makes wet-on-wet printing possible.

 The company also provides a process that enables printing on dark garments.
 This process includes coating finished garments with a white coat of ink created from patented inks formed from CMYK.
 Kornit's ink plant in Kiryat Gat produces CMYK and white ink for its customers.
+In 2015, Kornit patented NeoPigment Ink.

-Kornit systems with a "Hexa" or "HD6" designation supplement CMYK with primary red and green inks for increased color gamut.
+Kornit systems with a "Hexa" or "HD6" designation (now discontinued and replaced with Atlas MAX) supplemented CMYK with primary red and green inks for increased color gamut.

 Kornit markets its systems as a sustainable alternative to screen printing, dye sublimation, reactive dyes, and other textile print methods; the company's inks have received Oeko-Tex approval in the industry.

 In 2019 Kornit released Avalanche Poly Pro, the first digital direct-to-garment print system developed specifically for polyester and poly-blend fabrics, as well as the Presto, a successor to Allegro for the roll-to-roll direct-to-fabric print market.
 Avalanche Poly Pro was later named "Best Direct-to-Garment Print System" by the European Digital Press Association.

-In 2021, Kornit released Presto Max a next-generation direct-to-fabric printing system designed for single-step, eco-friendly textile production.
+In 2021, Kornit released Presto Max, a next-generation direct-to-fabric printing system designed for single-step, eco-friendly textile production.
 The Presto MAX was the first digital printer to enable white printing on colored fabrics and support neon colors, while being compatible with natural fabrics, synthetics, and blends.
-It also incorporated Kornit’s XDi technology for 3D decorative applications.
+It also incorporated Kornit's XDi technology for 3D decorative applications.

 In 2023, Kornit Digital introduced two new systems: the Apollo platform and the Atlas MAX Plus.
 The Apollo platform was designed for high-volume, single-step digital garment decoration, capable of processing up to 400 garments per hour.
 The Atlas MAX Plus, designed specifically for industrial production, extended Kornit’s previous Atlas MAX line.

+In 2026, Kornit Digital released the Atlas MATRIX, a unified digital production system that combines direct-to-garment, direct-to-polyester, and direct-to-film capabilities in a single-step workflow.